SixueLiu96/Coding-Challenge/README.md

 Sole Author: Sixue Liu \
 Contact: sixueliu@uchicago.edu

-This repo contains 5 files:
+This repo contains 6 files:
 - coding.ipynb: This file is the coding results in jupyter notebook version for the data challenge.
 - coding.pdf: PDF version of coding.ipynb.
 - Answers.pdf: For ANSWERS 1, 2, 3.
 - ExtraCreditAnswers.pdf: For ANSWERS 4, 5, 6.
 - data2.json: JSON format for data, see the detailed explanation in coding.ipynb.
+- raw.txt: The original data set.